-With assistance from Intern Heidi Brown, a third-year law school student at Seattle University School of Law, Administrative Commander Melissa Petrichor has authored an extensive BWC report that provides an in-depth analysis in Attachment A.
+On October 21, 2020, with assistance from Intern Heidi Brown, a third-year law school student at Seattle University School of Law, Commander Petrichor authored an extensive BWC issue paper that provided an in-depth analysis of implementing a program in Kirkland.
+This document is provided for reference as Attachment A.